 Marketing is all about generating an action from a series of communication.
 It is just as important to use the same principals in the workplace as it is for your customers.

 When dealing with customers we look at a problem that we are solving.
-The same applies for senior management.
+The same applies to senior management.

 What problem is your CFO having to deal with?
 No doubt they will have budgets and targets to hit.
 The more informed you can be about these issues, the more aligned your strategy can be.